geddy/geddy/README.md

 [Added] Database configuration to config/environment.js
 ```

-Now start your Geddy server and you'll have new views created from scaffolding.
+Now start your Nails server and you'll have new views created from scaffolding.
 Trying this for example
 will return the content for the index action in HTML:

 ```